grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

   - Update the k6 binary that your CI/CD pipeline uses to run tests.
   - If you're part of an organization or team, collectively decide on a version of k6 to use going forward for consistency and ease of comparison.

+### Invalid Metric Names

+_Identifier_: `best_practice_invalid_metric_names`

+- **Happens when**:
+  you tag your custom metrics with invalid names.
+- **Recommendations**:
+  - Ensure your custom metric names comply with OpenTelemetry and Prometheus limitations.
+Such as:
+    - they only contain valid symbols of ASCII letters, numbers, or `_`.
+    - Metric names must not start with a number.

 ## Health alerts

 Health alerts happen when the load generator has high resource utilization.